 Contemporary Kitchen with Wood Flooring

-In this minimalist kitchen design, the yellow wall paint serves as a backslash, standing out between the white features.
-While the white flat-panel cabinets, countertop, and fixtures create a clean and sleek appeal, the yellow backsplash adds a pop of color, bringing joy to the atmosphere.
+Serving as a backslash, the yellow wall paint stands out between the white features to create a focal point!
+The white flat-panel cabinets, countertop and fixtures create a clean and sleek appeal while the yellow backsplash adds a pop of color.
 The brass wall-mounted lighting fixture complements the warm feel of the yellow shade.
 The tall raised panel cabinet brings some traditional vibe and also provides additional storage space.